Devolved climate finance approach forges new ways of working between citizens and state

 The success we are seeing in the roll-out of the DCF pilots in these four countries shows how collaboration is central to an effective climate change response.

 Without active participation of local people, government initiatives will further marginalise vulnerable groups.
 And bypassing essential knowledge from the ground risks outright failure.

 Furthermore, governments must recognise that people living in poverty have, independently, been managing risk, uncertainty and variability for generations.
 Putting them at the centre of development – in both planning and budgeting – will allow communities to build structures that recognise their experiences and local or customary knowledge to managing risk and sharing prosperity.

-The decentralised climate finance approach, by its very nature, empowers communities to lead the planning and budgeting process, with technical support from local government.
+The devolved climate finance approach, by its very nature, empowers communities to lead the planning and budgeting process, with technical support from local government.

-Through the work of the ADA Consortium in Isiolo, Kenya, communities determine how 70 per cent of a publicly-disclosed amount is spent in line with their priorities, while local government decides 20 per cent of spend.
+Through the work of the ADA Consortium in Isiolo, Kenya, communities determine how 70 per cent of a publicly-disclosed amount is spent in line with their priorities, while local government decides 20% of spend.

 Driving change on the ground

 Local government is bringing climate information services and technical services (such as water engineers) into community planning, enabling local people to make informed decisions about investing in their future.
 This is seeing the reinvigoration of customary resource governance institutions that use local knowledge, while water infrastructures are receiving much needed investment.